Today I asked the question on Facebook “What, if anything, does NKT day mean to you?”

 When he was flying over the sprawl of greater London he asked his translator: “How many people are down there?!”
 When the answer came back “about ten million,” he replied in surprise, “There are only five million people in Tibet!”
 And it looks like he is trying to help them all and more — I and many others are a product of that.

 Geshe Kelsang from Day One has trained equally four types of teacher – lay, ordained, male, female – in a radical departure from the male- and monk-centric way things were done in Tibet.
 As you may know, the current General Spiritual Director of the NKT is a nun.
-So, in fact, is the Deputy Spiritual Director!
+So, in fact, is one of the retired Deputy Spiritual Directors.
 The tradition is run by women!
 Generations of monks are turning in their graves…

 When I got interested in the early 1980s, I thought it was a bit of a stretch when Geshe-la asked me to begin teaching a branch in Bath, South England, considering we were based in Yorkshire (and was foolish enough to tell him so) – but luckily my own complete lack of vision did not make a jot of difference.
 Down to Bath I went each week, and branches were started all over England in response to requests.
 Nowadays Geshe Kelsang is bringing Buddhism to the entire world – the corpus of all Buddha’s teachings are being translated into many different languages, and, because Geshe Kelsang has emphasized the training of qualified modern teachers, this looks set to continue.